Tired of Having a DUI Conviction on Your Record?

 After determining the respondents, your attorney will draft a detailed petition on your behalf.
 Occasionally, a court may request or require a criminal history background check by the Missouri State Highway Patrol be completed prior to the hearing.
 Anthony Bretz is familiar with the courts in the St. Louis area, Jefferson County, St. Charles County and Franklin County, and will make sure your petition has all requirements met before your hearing.
 Having to appear in court twice because your petition did not have a requirement is the last thing you want to deal with.
 Our office knows how important this is to you and take great care to make sure your hearing goes smoothly.

 Once the petition is filed, the Court will issue a Summons for each respondent.
-Our office will make sure that these are properly served upon the respondents in order to that the Court will be able to proceed at your first scheduled hearing date.
+Our office will make sure that these are properly served upon the respondents so the Court will be able to proceed at your first scheduled hearing date.

 After the opposing parties are served, each has the opportunity to file an Answer and Objections to your petition.
 Our office will go over these with you and draft and file any responses that they might require.
 Often, it is the case that most Answers are rather straight forward and do not require any response.